agt-the-walker/shogi-utils/cheatsheet.md

 ## PGN notation

-[Western notation](https://en.wikipedia.org/wiki/Shogi#Notation) can be used, with non-standard pieces enclosed by angle bracket characters.
+[Western notation](https://en.wikipedia.org/wiki/Shogi#Notation) can be used, with Tori and Okisaki pieces followed by a single-quote character, to distinguish them from standard pieces.
 For instance, given the following starting position (BOD format):

     後手の持駒：
     ９ ８ ７ ６ ５ ４ ３ ２ １